lf-edge/eve/docs/ECO-METADATA.md

 [WWAN status API endpoint](#wwan-status-api-endpoint), the physical connection between the device and the cellular modem is described by the `physical-addrs` structure.

-Packet statics contain RX/TX packet/byte counters (all `uint64`) as recorded by the modem itself.
+Packet statistics contain RX/TX packet/byte counters (all `uint64`) as recorded by the modem itself.
 This may differ from the Linux kernel counters (from `networkMetric` proto message) if, for example, some packets were dropped by the modem.